 Other Compensation Elements.
 Upon his transition to the role of Chief Operating Officer of Carrier, the Committee granted Mr. McDonough a \$4 million LTI retention award consisting of SARs and RSUs.
-This award reflects the Committee's view that Mr. McDonough's experience and guidance is necessary through the Spinoff transition this retention award and his transition to sident & CEO of Carrier, he did not receive February 2020.
-Mr. McDonough expects period.
+This award reflects the Committee's view that Mr. McDonough's experience and guidance is necessary through the Spinoff transition period.
 In consideration of this retention award and his transition to Special Advisor to the President & CEO of Carrier, he did not receive an additional LTI award in February 2020.
 Mr. McDonough expects to retire from Carrier in 2020, at which time he and Carrier intend to enter into a one-year consulting agreement.
 As a consultant, Mr. McDonough will provide valuable assistance in transitioning customer, supplier and partner relationships.